Harivansh-coder/Datastructures/README.md

 # Data Structures
-Implementation of all popular data structures
+Implementation of all popular data structures (Sequential and Non-sequential).